-Using a thermographic camera to detect fever during the COVID-19 crisis can save many healthcare employees from unnecessary exposure to the virus.
-Using a highly accurate thermal imager and blackbody 100-degree image, we can detect fever over 100 within a .5 degree variance for accuracy.
+Using a thermographic camera to detect fever during the COVID-19 crisis saves many healthcare employees from unnecessary exposure to the virus.
+At the same time, a highly accurate thermal imager and blackbody 100-degree image detect body temperature over 100 within a .5 degree variance for accuracy.
 In this way, we continue to keep healthcare professionals safe, making them aware of potential threats for additional safety measures.

-A camera sensor detecting fever can help you reduce the number of individuals exposed to the virus.
-A thermal camera installed or mounted on a tripod then remotely controlled will lower the contact of admitting personnel and those at high-risk.
-Remote handling protects those who now stay behind glass or a desk.
+A camera sensor detecting fever helps to reduce the number of individuals exposed to the virus.
+A thermal camera installed or mounted on a tripod and remotely controlled will lower the contact of admitting personnel and those at high-risk.
+Furthermore, remote handling protects those who now stay behind glass or a desk.
 The imaging camera focuses on the chokepoint that visitors enter through.
-Checkpoint entry allows for fever detection before entering the building.
-During the COVID-19 crisis, you may choose to have anyone who is detected positive for fever enter through a separate door, or answer select questions before entry.
-You may also direct them to a separate waiting room.
-Doing so will reduce exposure to those waiting who do not show fever symptoms.
+In this way, checkpoint entry is secure for fever detection before people enter the building.
+During the COVID-19 crisis, those who are positive for fever may come in through a separate door, or answer select questions before entry.
+Additionally, you may direct them to a separate waiting room for further protection.
+Likewise, doing so will reduce exposure to those waiting who do not show fever symptoms.

-Uphold social distancing further by removing the nurse from taking a physical temp with a thermometer.
-The thermographic camera can be software linked to the patient’s chart, therefore eliminating the necessity for their physical presence during charting.
-The camera is then guided by a nurse remotely and charted without direct exposure.
-Healthcare professionals must ask numerous questions.
-This is a process that requires someone else’s susceptibility.
-With a thermal camera that detects fever, the healthcare professionals ask questions through glass or other means of keeping a safe distance.
+Having a thermal camera upholds social distancing further by removing the nurse from taking physical temperature data with a thermometer.
+The thermographic camera software links to the patient’s chart, therefore eliminating the necessity for their physical presence during charting.
+The camera is guided by a nurse remotely and charted without direct exposure.
+Healthcare professionals must ask numerous questions, a process that requires someone else’s susceptibility.
+With a thermal camera detecting fever, the healthcare professionals ask questions through glass or other means of keeping a safe distance.
 Our recent blog, Coronavirus Emergency Preparedness for Business, discusses other frontend hardening options and measures that increase safety and security in the workplace.
-Although we can not avoid exposure to everyone.
-We can drastically reduce the number of employees compromised.
+We can’t avoid exposure to everyone.
+However, we can drastically reduce the number of employees compromised.

-Pharmacies benefit by requiring customers with fever to use the drive-through window.
-Furthermore, employees sanitize the counter space after medication pick up for additional safety protocol too.
+To continue safety, pharmacies increase security by requiring customers with fever to use the drive-through window.
+Employees sanitize the counter space after medication pick up for additional safety protocol too.
 Software integration sends alert messages after serving a customer with a temperature.
-An alert shows it’s time to wipe down the counters.
-These directions and warnings come after a person with fever has been serviced and periodically throughout the day to ensure continued cleansing and reduced exposure.
+A warning shows it’s time to wipe down the counters.
+These directions and warnings come after a person with fever have been serviced, as well as periodically throughout the day to ensure continued cleansing and reduced exposure.

 The thermal camera is extremely accurate when installed correctly.
-Correct installation requires a known-temperature calibration unit (known as a blackbody device) installed within the field of view of the thermal camera.
-In a typical building entrance or lobby scenario, the thermal camera points at the entrance, and the blackbody device mounted next to or above the doorway.
-Together, the thermal camera and blackbody device deliver temperature measurement accuracy greater than .5 degrees Fahrenheit.
-The camera automatically detects within a millisecond if the person passed or failed the fever test.
-Then, any failure receives instructions per your establishment protocols.
+Correct installation requires a known-temperature calibration unit (known as a blackbody device) installed within the camera’s field of view.
+In a typical building entrance or lobby scenario, the thermal camera points at the entrance, while the blackbody device mounts next to or above the doorway.
+Collectively, the thermal camera and blackbody device deliver temperature measurement accuracy greater than .5 degrees Fahrenheit.
+Within a millisecond, the camera automatically detects if the person passed or failed the fever test.
+Next, any failure receives instructions per your establishment protocols.

-Thermal imaging is used to detect a temperature measurement difference or degree.
+Thermal imaging detects temperature measurement differences or degrees.
 Industries use this technology to identify temperature differences.
 For example, industries use it to detect machinery that may be overheating, or heat-loss through windows and doors for home inspections.
-The detection of body temperature also helps military and emergency responders.
-Thermal cameras detect people in the dark or through a building filled with smoke.
+Moreover, the detection of body temperature also helps military and emergency responders.
+Thermal cameras detect people in the dark or through a building filled with smoke, for instance.
 Finally, as we see today, the healthcare industry benefits from identifying fever in patients.
 Many industries use thermal technology.